sobopla/AJAX-Penelopes-Horses/README.md

 ### Release 3:  Refactor
 Have you added all the required functionality?
 Refactor your code.
-Can you JavaScript be better organized?
+Can your JavaScript be better organized?
 Also, double check your controller's route handlers.
 Is there code well written?
 Do they allow for responding to both AJAX and normal HTTP requests?

 ## Conclusion